 Therefore, energy drinks may improve your endurance performance in certain sports or when they are taken at the right times, like 1 hour before exercise.
 In addition, as energy drinks make you feel less tired you will likely be able to exert more power during weight training.
 However, as you’ve seen the trials are inconclusive.
 You should maybe only use energy drinks if ou are tired and need a boost of energy to make your workout productive.

 Are energy drinks harmful to our health?

 Caffeine in normal doses is not harmful, approximately 400mg of caffeine per day is considered to be safe for healthy adults.
-That’s roughly approximately 2-3 small cans of red bull.
+That’s approximately 2-3 small cans of red bull.
 But, some energy drinks contain as much as 160mg to 500mg of caffeine so please read the labels carefully (Daniel, 2012).
 However, 750-1000mg of caffeine is a significant amount and can cause some damage to an average adult.
-It should be noted that we keep referring to ‘average’ or ‘healthy’ adult is because caffeine can become harmful at much lower doses depending on your age, weight, medical conditions and/or drug abuse.
+It should be noted that ‘average’ or ‘healthy’ adult is a person of good health, but caffeine can become harmful at much lower doses depending on your age, weight, medical conditions and/or drug abuse.
 Consequently, the legal age to drink energy drinks was raised to age 16 (National Center for Complementary and Integrative Health, 2018).